shellyw8542/sep11-freedom-project/tool/learning-log.md

 * The coding depends on what you would like on the model
 * For `intensity` this is used to light up the top of the model.
 * It can be used like: <a-entity light= intensity: 1.5 </a-entity>
+* Another idea is positioning
-* I didn't understand what the position meant
+* I thought that positioning was just to position the models' angle
+* It made me curious about what positioning for light does
 * Position is supposed to be for the light source when you can adjust where you want the light source to be from
+* The coding for positioning is just like the other model coding: `position="1 1 1"`